TheUncertaintim/TheUncertaintim.github.io/index.md

 layout: splash

 header:
-  image: "assets/images/home-header-image.png"
+  image: "assets/images/home-header-image.jpg"
   caption: "Photo credit: Wan-Yu Lee"

 intro:
-  - excerpt: 'The Uncertainties in Stats, Engineering, Psychology are just out there in our daily life.
-This personal site talks about how I understand it, and visualize them with code.'
+  - excerpt: 'Uncertainty is the only certainty there is.<br>This personal site is about my journey embracing the not knowing, with code.'

 ---